semify-eda/waveform-generator/README.md

 	make unit-test

-# Template Generation
+# Template Based Generation

-To generate the registers for the wishbone bus, issue:
+To generate the register files for the wishbone bus, issue:

 	make templates